 Article Translations: (Spanish)

-About the Endocrine System
+What Does the Endocrine System Do?

-Parts of the Endocrine System
+What Are the Parts of the Endocrine System?

 - growth hormone, which stimulates the growth of bone and other body tissues and plays a role in the body's handling of nutrients and minerals